raylyanway/create-front-end-js-stub/README.md

 `npm run cy:open`

-In open window choose testing type then choose browser and run some test.
+In open window:
+- choose `E2E Testing` for configuration.
+Follow the steps.
+- on `Choose a browser` step click `Switch testing type` to return back.
+- choose `Component Testing` for configuration.
+Follow the steps.

-It will create folder structure for Cypress in your project.
+The steps above will create folder structure for Cypress in your project.

 Add in `cypress.config.ts` file:
 ```